dstackai/dstack/docs/docs/concepts/gateways.md

 # Gateways

-Gateways handle the ingress traffic of running services.
+Gateways manage the ingress traffic of running services and provide them with an HTTPS endpoint mapped to your domain, handling authentication, load distribution, and auto-scaling.

-They provide [services](services.md) with HTTPS domains, handle authentication, distribute load, and perform auto-scaling.
+To run a service, you need at least one gateway set up.

-In order to run a service, you need to have at least one gateway set up.
+> If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"},

-> If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}, the gateway is already set up for you.
+> the gateway is already set up for you.

-## Configuration
+## Define a configuration

 First, create a YAML file in your project folder.
 Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `gateway.dstack.yml` are both acceptable).